MaxHirata/chatter-box-app-tsx/README.md

   - User can create multiple chats
   - User can delete a chat, deleting all messages associated with that deleted chat.

+  The state management tool used is React's useContext hook.

   This App uses Material UI as a React Comonent library as well as UUID for creating generated unique Ids.

 ## App Workflow